-TO: MEMBER: MEMBERS, BOARD OF EDUCATION FROM: DR. ANTH DR. ANTHONY W. KNIGHT, SUPERINTENDENT DATE: FEBRUAR FEBRUARY 21, 2017 SUBJECT: B.5.b.
-APPROVE 2017 CSBA DELEGATE ASSEMBLY ELECTION OF CANDIDATES ISSUE: Shall the Bo Assembly?
-Shall the Board of Education elect two representatives to CSBA's Delegate Assembly?
-STATEMENT There are two vacancies for the 2017 Delegate Assembly Ballot Region/Subregion 11B and there are five candidates as follows.
-C vote for two of the five candidates on one ballot and it must be retreated to the control of the candidates are attached. dates as follows.
-OPUSD may t and it must be returned to 7.
-Voting instructions, ballot, William Daniels (Simi Valley USD) Dennis O'Leary (Oxnard USD) Kelsey Stewart (Santa Paula USD) Christina(Tina) Urias (Santa Paula USD) John Walker (Ventura USD) denotes incumbent of newly electeship by April (ublished and disseminated to ACTION: Move to cas representati et our vote for ves to the CSE A Delegate Assembly as y for Region/Subregion 11B.
+TO: MEMBER: MEMBERS, BOARD OF EDUCATION FROM: DR. ANTH DR. ANTHONY W. KNIGHT, SUPERINTENDENT DATE: FEBRUARY 21, 2017 SUBJECT: B.5.b.
+APPROVE 2017 CSBA DELEGATE ASSEMBLY ELECTION OF CANDIDATES ISSUE: Shall the Bo Assembly? oard of Educat ion elect two represen ACTION attatives to CSBA's Delegate STATEMENT Region/Subvote for two CSBA posts There are two vacancies for the 2017 Delegate Assembly Ballot Region/Subregion 11B and there are five candidates as follows.
+OPUSD may vote for two of the five candidates on one ballot and it must be returned to CSBA postmarked on or before March 15, 2017.
+Voting instructions, ballot, and biographical sketches for each of the candidates are attached.
+Dennis O'L Kelsey Stew Christina(Ti John Walke William Daniels (Simi Valley USD) Dennis O'Leary (Oxnard USD) Kelsey Stewart (Santa Paula USD) Christina(Tina) Urias (Santa Paula USD) John Walker (Ventura USD) denotes incumbent of newly electeship by April (ublished and disseminated to ACTION: Move to cas representati et our vote for ves to the CSE A Delegate Assembly as y for Region/Subregion 11B.
 Respectfully subr mitted, Anthony W. Knig Superintendent ght, Ed.D.
 Board Action: On motion of , sec onded by , the Board of Education: VOTE: Hazelton Helfstein Laifman Rosen Ross Student Rep AYES NOES ABSTAIN ABSENT